Israeli forces kill Palestinian as clashes flare in West Bank

 Confrontations also erupted in at least two other West Bank areas, where the army said soldiers shot and wounded two Palestinians.

-U.N.
-Secretary-General Ban Ki-moon said in a statement he was deeply concerned by the upsurge in violence and called on all sides to "do everything they possibly can to avoid further exacerbating an already tense environment."

-Israeli Defence Minister Moshe Yaalon said "it's clear there is an escalation," but that the violence was not organised and it was not clear if it would lead to an Intifada, such as the Palestinian revolt that began in 2001 and died down in 2005.
+Israeli Defence Minister Moshe Yaalon said "it's clear there is an escalation", but that the violence was not organised and it was not clear if it would lead to an Intifada, like the last Palestinian revolt that began in 2001 and died down in 2005.

 "We're not seeing masses pouring into the street.
 We're seeing, in certain places, young people using grassroots terrorism and lone attackers," Yaalon told reporters.